ms1963/markdown/README.md

 - **Purpose:** Formats the text as superscript.
 - **Parameters:**
-text: The text to format as superscript.
+- `text`: The text to format as superscript.
 - **Results:** Returns the superscripted text as HTML.
 - **Example:**